 Once viewed by many TV lovers as a niche sci-fi program, Doctor Who and the TARDIS have been popping up with increasing regularity on television screens around the globe.
 In the past few years, the cult British staple has become a full-on global phenomenon.
 These days, being a Whovian is, as the eleventh Doctor (played by Matt Smith) would say, “Cool.”

-That said, our guide will only focus on the Russell T. Davies reboot series (starting in 2005) – since the copious amount of content in the classic series could be pretty daunting for most viewers who are new to Who.
+That said, our guide will only focus on the modern series (starting in 2005) – since the copious amount of content in the classic chapter could be pretty daunting for most viewers who are new to Who.
 We recommend that interested viewers follow our guide and then, if they’re up for it, go all the way back to the beginning of the franchise with Season 1, Episode 1: “An Unearthly Child” (1963) – which featured the first, and grumpiest, iteration of The Doctor (played by William Hartnell).